Get 80% off your plan for your first 3 months*

 Key takeaways

-• Start planning your business sale 12–24 months before your intended exit date to maximize your sale price, avoid rushed decisions, and give yourself time to fix any gaps in your financials or operations.
+• Start planning your business sale 12–24 months before your intended exit date to maximize your sale price, avoid rushed decisions, and give yourself time to fix gaps in your financials or operations.

-• Protect confidentiality throughout the sale process to prevent employees, customers, and suppliers from becoming unsettled, which could harm business performance and reduce your final sale price.
+• Protect confidentiality throughout the sale process to prevent employees, customers, and suppliers from becoming unsettled, which could harm performance and reduce your final sale price.

 Seven steps to sell your business

-2. Organize your documentation: Gather three years of financial records, contracts, and process documentation 6–12 months before listing
+2. Organize your documentation: Gather three years of financial records, contracts, and process documentation 6–12 months before listing.

-3. Get a professional valuation: Hire an accountant or broker to determine your business's market value using proven methods
+3. Get a professional valuation: Hire an accountant or broker to determine your business's market value using proven methods.

-4. Find qualified buyers: Identify candidates from your network, industry, or through a business broker
+4. Find qualified buyers: Identify candidates from your network, industry, or through a business broker.

-5. Evaluate and negotiate offers: Compare proposals based on price, terms, payment structure, and transition requirements
+5. Evaluate and negotiate offers: Compare proposals based on price, terms, payment structure, and transition requirements.

-6. Complete due diligence: Allow 30–90 days for the buyer to verify your business information
+6. Complete due diligence: Allow 30–90 days for the buyer to verify your business information.

-7. Close the sale and transfer ownership: Finalize legal documents and complete post-closing requirements within 30–60 days
+7. Close the sale and transfer ownership: Finalize legal documents and complete post-closing requirements within 30–60 days.

 How to sell a business